sobjornstad/AnkiLPCG/README.md

 ==================

 On Windows, double-click on the file.
 On Linux and Mac OS X, open a terminal, change to the directory you have LPCG stored in, and run './lpcg.py'.
-(On Mac OS X, depending on your settings, you may or may not be able to double-click instead.
-The terminal method should always work.)
+If you're using OS X and are not familiar with the terminal, you can change the directory by command-dragging the folder you want to switch to out of Finder onto a terminal window.
+On Mac OS X, depending on your settings, you may or may not be able to double-click instead of using the terminal.
+The terminal method should always work.

 When you run LPCG, you will be shown a copyright notice and a brief help screen.
 Here's what information you need to give it: